overviewer/Minecraft-Overviewer/docs/config.rst

         not get deleted.
 The only fix for this currently is to delete that render directory and render it again with :option:`--forcerender`.

+``forcerender``
+    This is a boolean.
+If set to ``True`` (or any non-false value) then this render will unconditionally re-render every tile regardless of whether it actually needs updating or not.

+    The :option:`--forcerender`` command line option acts similarly, but giving that option sets forcerender mode on *ever* render.
+With this option in the config file, you can set a forcerender on just one of the renders.

+    You probably don't want to leave this option in your config file, it is intended to be used temporarily, such as after a setting change, to re-render the entire map with new settings.

 .. _customrendermodes:

 Custom Rendermodes and Rendermode Primitives